FHantke/brave-browser-wiki/Roadmap.md

 * Expanded Binance widget on the New Tab Page w/ Binance API for deposit, convert, buy
 * Sync v2
-* Basic extension support for a subset of extension API and hand picked extensions (content scripts and background pages)
+* Basic Android extension support for a subset of extension API and hand picked extensions (content scripts and background pages)

 ### Q3 2020 [July - September]